prakharbhardwaj1/yolo_image_detection/README.md

-# yolo_image_detection
+# YOLO image detection

-YOLO object detection on images
+YOLO object detection on images using openCV on CPU